Course Summary – Earth History

 Human beings have used Earth’s resources since prehistoric times.
 We made tools from stones.
 We mined raw materials to refine and manufacture into tools, utensils, shelters, ovens, and other useful items.
 We figured out how to extract precious metals from ores.
 We captured the energy of flowing streams behind dams and found numerous ways to put this power to use.
 We diverted water into channels for irrigation.
 And because it is human nature to try to explain everyday phenomena, we made up stories to explain how Earth was created.

-For a description of each investigation in the EARTH HISTORY Course and the correlations to the National Science Education Standards, download the EARTH HISTORY Course Overview PDF.
+For a description of each investigation in Earth History and correlations to the Next Generation Science Standards, download the Earth History Course Overview PDF.